TermySequence/v8-linux/v8/gn/docs/reference.md

     - Only includes using "quotes" are checked. <brackets> are assumed to be system includes.

-    - Include paths are assumed to be relative to either the source root or the "root_gen_dir" and must include all the path components.
-(It might be nice in the future to incorporate GN's knowledge of the include path to handle other include styles.)
+    - Include paths are assumed to be relative to any of the "include_dirs" for the target (including the implicit current dir).

     - GN does not run the preprocessor so will not understand conditional includes.